trai-lynne-cloud/tlcore/README.md

 ## Overview

-TLCore runs a set of independent services that continuously emit synthetic metrics and can generate structured incident events under failure conditions.
+TLCore runs a set of independent services that continuously emit synthetic metrics and can generate structured incident events through manual control or automatically from sustained system degradation.

 Each service operates on its own interval and produces structured output representing system behavior over time.

-A centralized in-memory state system controls runtime behavior, failure injection, and incident generation across all services.
+A centralized in-memory state system coordinates runtime behavior, failure injection, health evaluation, and incident generation across all services.

 ---